Oreo Cheesecake with Oreo Cookie Crust

 I packed up this Oreo Cheesecake with Oreo Cookie Crust and brought it to my youngest and his roommates.
 Rich and creamy, it was the perfect distraction while studying for their boards.

 Once upon a time, it used to be a package of regular Oreos that was always on hand, then came the Double Stuf Oreos, and now even Mega Stuf can be found in our pantry.
-Not a fan of these cream filled chocolate sandwich cookies, I do admit to loving an Oreo cookie crust!
-And it’s even a bigger bonus when there’s a rich, creamy cheesecake over that irresistible crust.
+I’m not a fan of these cream-filled chocolate sandwich cookies, but I do admit to loving an Oreo cookie crust!
+And it’s even a bigger bonus when there’s a rich, creamy cheesecake filling that irresistible crust.

 - Chocolate Covered Oreo Fudge from Barefeet in the Kitchen